scrapy/scrapy/docs/intro/tutorial.rst

 Scrapy schedules the :class:`scrapy.Request <scrapy.http.Request>` objects
 returned by the ``start_requests`` method of the Spider.
-Upon receiving a response for each one, it instantiates :class:`~scrapy.http.Response` objects and calls the callback method associated with the request (in this case, the ``parse`` method) passing the response as argument.
+Upon receiving a response for each one, it instantiates :class:`Response <scrapy.Response>` objects and calls the callback method associated with the request (in this case, the ``parse`` method) passing the response as argument.